jaltfeld/ember-cli-auto-suggest/README.md

 ## Optional Attributes

 The `{{auto-suggest}}` component also allows you to include placeholder text, assign the input an id, and determine how many keystrokes must be entered before the component begins producing matches for your string.
-In order to specify these details, just define the `placeholder` attribute with the value of your desired placeholder text, the `inputId` attribute with that of your desired id, and set the `activeLength` attribute with the number of keystrokes it shouldtake to kick off the processing.
+In order to specify these details, just define the `placeholder` attribute with the value of your desired placeholder text, the `inputId` attribute with that of your desired id, and set the `activeLength` attribute with the number of keystrokes it should take before the compoent kicks off the processing.

 With all attributes defined it will look something like this...